vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Get-vROPSAlertDefinition.md

 Get-vROPSAlertDefinition -adapterKind SrmAdapter
 ```

-This example gets all alert definitions for the adapter type SrmAdapter
+This example gets all alert definitions for the adapter type SrmAdapter.

 ### Example 4